 - b) Carburettor

 - i) In accordance with the relevant Homologation.

 - ii) Cadet Engines

 - 1) Torini Clubmaxx TC210

 - a.
 Torini Butterfly Carburettor, 16.5mm Venturi (Part No. TC25TECK) with matching inlet manifold (Part No. TC21045) must be used at all times.

-- 2) Briggs & Stratton 206

-- Briggs & Stratton Carburettor Slide 0.570 (Yellow Briggs and Stratton Restrictor)must be used at all times.

 - c) Induction Noise Silencer

 - i) In accordance with the relevant Homologation

 - d) Exhaust

-- i) Header Pipe
+- ) Header Pipe

 - 1) In accordance with the relevant Homologation

 - e) Ignition

 - i) Ignition Type

 - 1) In accordance with the relevant Homologation

 - ii) Ignition Kill Switch

 - The OEM kill switch in accordance with the Homologation must be retained and must be fully functional at all times.

 - f) Spark Plug

 - i) In accordance with the relevant Homologation

 - g) Starter

 - i) In accordance with the relevant Homologation

 - h) Cooling

 - i) In accordance with the relevant Homologation

 - h) Transmission

 - i) Gearbox not permitted

 - Side plates or discs with a Maximum diameter of 195mm may be attached to the sprocket or carrier

 - i) Clutch

 - i) In accordance with the relevant Homologation

 - j) Fuel

 - i) Only a KA Permitted Premium Unleaded Petrol (PULP) may be used.

 - k) Oil

 - i) In accordance with the relevant Homologation

 - I) Cadet Restrictor

 - i) In accordance with the relevant Homologation